Lavandula latifolia - Broad leaved lavender

 Chemical composition and applications

-Lavandula Latifolia's essential oil is particularly rich in camphor, which gives it its characteristic, strong fragrance.
-Compared to the essential oil from Lavandula Angustifolia, it contains less litalyl acetate, but higher concentrations of Linalool and 1.8-cineol (eucalyptol).
+Lavandula latifolia's essential oil is particularly rich in camphor, which gives it its characteristic, strong fragrance.
+Compared to the essential oil from Lavandula angustifolia, it contains less litalyl acetate, but higher concentrations of Linalool and 1.8-cineol (eucalyptol).
 This chemical composition makes it a popular component in perfumery and aromatherapy, especially for the production of fragrance candles, soaps and massage oils.

-In traditional medicine, Lavandula Latifolia's oil is used to relieve respiratory problems, muscle pain and insect repellent.
+In traditional medicine, Lavandula latifolia's oil is used to relieve respiratory problems, muscle pain and insect repellent.
 Due to the high camphor content, the oil has a refreshing and stimulating effect.
 However, it is used with caution due to its potential skin irritation.

 Cultural meaning and cultivation

-Lavandula Latifolia has a long history of cultivation and use in the Mediterranean countries.
+Lavandula latifolia has a long history of cultivation and use in the Mediterranean countries.
 In Spain and France, the plant has been cultivated for centuries to gain valuable essential oil.
 Even today it is grown on a large scale, especially for the perfume industry.

-The cultivation of Lavandula Latifolia requires little care as long as the plant grows in a suitable climate.
+The cultivation of Lavandula latifolia requires little care as long as the plant grows in a suitable climate.
 It is more frost -sensitive than lavandula angustifolia and thrives best in warm, dry areas.
 The soil should be well permeable and rather low in nutrients to prevent the growth of too much leaves and to maximize the concentration of the essential oils in the flowers.

 Interesse an dieser Pflanze?